khuuwinnie/quotegenerator/README.md

 # README

 Splurty is written with Ruby on Rails framework.
-Splurty lets users input quotes into the database which randomly selects a quote shown on the home page.
+Splurty lets users input quotes into the database and then it randomly selects a quote to show on the home page.

 See it in action <a href="https://splurty-winnie-khuu.herokuapp.com">here</a>